-Decision directed it to procure 361 MW of new resources, even though its 2020 IRP did not contemplate any resource need for SDG&E due to its long RPS position and anticipated departing load.
-SDG&E states that the 361 MW it will procure to meet the mid-term reliability needs "may or may not include renewable resources," but does not discuss whether or how it is internally coordinating planning across its reliability procurement and RPS procurement.
+Decision directed it to procure 361 MW of new resources, even though its 2020 IRP did not contemplate any resource need for SDG&E due to its long RPS position and anticipated departing load.44 SDG&E states that the 361 MW it will procure to meet the mid-term reliability needs "may or may not include renewable resources," but does not discuss whether or how it is internally coordinating planning across its reliability procurement and RPS procurement.45

 SDG&E should include, in its final 2021 RPS Plan, a more detailed discussion of the how existing legislative mandates and Commission directives are affecting its RPS position and its RPS procurement planning.
 This discussion should consider whether mid-term reliability procurement could impact SDG&E's RPS position, if at all.
-Therefore, we authorize SDG&E's request to have the option to hold an RPS procurement solicitation in the 2021 RPS Plan cycle but require it to identify a volumetric cap of the amount of new eligible renewable resources it intends to procure, based on its evaluation of the impacts of recent legislation and Commission decisions on its RPS position.
-SDG&E's final 2021 RPS Plan should also identify a specific cap on the amount of RPS eligible resources it will seek to procure during the 2021 RPS Plan cycle.
+Further, D.19-08-026 authorized SDG&E to spend up to \$107.4 million to install infrastructure to support the electrification of medium- and heavy-duty vehicles in its service territory.
+Therefore, we authorize SDG&E's request to have the option to hold an RPS procurement solicitation in the 2021 RPS Plan cycle but require it to identify a volumetric cap of the amount of new eligible renewable resources it intends to procure, based on its evaluation of the impacts of recent legislation and Commission decisions on its RPS position, including the potential increase in SDG&E's load associated with the electrification of medium- and heavy-duty vehicles in its service territory.47 SDG&E's final 2021 RPS Plan should also identify a specific cap on the amount of RPS eligible resources it will seek to procure during the 2021 RPS Plan cycle.